Angulation of a tooth in its vertical axis toward the tongue.

 3. A gradual process in which coal changes into bituminous shale or other rock.

-1. The process of carrying on lawsuits or a specific lawsuit: "She is involved in litigation against the city."
+1. The process of carrying on lawsuits or a specific lawsuit: Mrs. Big is involved in litigation against the city.

 (LIT i gay" shuhn) (noun